Knives out for Borrell, as Russia divides EU

 Already a member?

-"We believe the president of the European Commission should take action, if Mr Borrell does not resign of his own accord," Estonian centre-right MEP Riho Terras said in a letter to Commission chief Ursula von Der Leyen this weekend.
+"We believe the president of the European Commission should take action, if Mr Borrell does not resign of his own accord," Estonian centre-right MEP Riho Terras said in a letter to Commission chief Ursula von der Leyen this weekend.

 Terras invited other MEPs to cosign, saying Borrell had "caused severe damage to the reputation of the EU" and the "dignity" of his own office.